Shubhangi-Tiwari/Capstone-Project-EDA---Hotel-Booking/README.md

 15.How long people preferred to stay in hotels?

+16.Which room is most preferred by customers while making bookings?

 # Conclusion

 The conclusion For this Hotel Booking Dataset are as follows: